madmatt/id3global-service/README.md

 * [Online WSDL viewer](http://www.id3globalsupport.com/Website/content/Web-Service/WSDL%20Page/WSDL%20HTML/ID3%20Global%20WSDL-%20Live.xhtml)
 * [Sample code per country](http://www.id3globalsupport.com/Website/Sample-Code.html)

 *Note:* The code below is entirely subject to change.
-It is primarily focused at the moment around the `AuthenticateSP` method of the ID3Global API, and specifically on NZ, however it should be generic enough to easily support non-NZ systems easily.
+It is primarily focused at the moment around the `AuthenticateSP` method of the ID3global API, and specifically on New Zealand (Aotearoa), however it should be generic enough to easily support non-NZ systems easily.

 ```php
 /**